 Let’s start with a fairly simple observation: there’s something about the air here.

 Riding into town and glancing around at the streets, neighborhoods, and surrounding valley, you’ll certainly see a lot of green.
 Climb to the top of one of Eugene’s two main overlooks, Skinner’s Butte and Spencer’s Butte, and what you’ll see is a lot of trees with a few low-rises interspersed.
 (We’ve featured the view from Skinner’s Butte above.)

 The vista may lack somewhat in glamour, but this forest green runs through the blood of Eugene’s residents.
 For Oregon Duck fans (they’re not too hard to find here), throw some bright yellow in there too.

 But let’s get back to the air: it’s not just a particular smell, it’s a whole atmosphere.
-After you’ve taken in your surroundings, it wont be long before you notice something else remarkable: nobody seems to be in too big of a hurry.
+After you’ve taken in your surroundings, it won’t be long before you notice something else remarkable: nobody seems to be in too big of a hurry.

-You’ll meet plenty of passionate people here.
-Missing, though, are the edgy speed of the East Coast, the sun-baked vibe of SoCal and its artificial suburban paradise, and the insular headiness of the Bay Area.
+You’ll meet plenty of passionate and engaged people here.
+Missing, though, are the East Coast’s edgy speed, the sun-baked vibe of SoCal, and the Bay Area’s sometimes insular quality.

 Probably, you already have some sense that things are a bit, well, different in the Pacific Northwest.
 Many people move to Oregon for its unique culture and way of life.
 And Eugene is one of the best places to find out about what the Oregon vibe is all about.

 Maybe you’ve seen the show Portlandia.
 In some ways, Eugene is Portland’s cool but kind of shy younger sister.
 She marches to a different beat, but she’s not an exhibitionist like her older brother.